cloudmesh-community/fa18-516-29/project-report/report.md

 ---

-:o: remove : in headings
+:o: refernces not provided as bibtex

 :o: use proper indentation for verbatim